Davide-OttoneCasagrande/Call-Log-Handler/docs/drs.md

 :::
 ##### <a name="cd-description"></a>  3.1.1.1 Class Description
-- CSVLoader
+- Loader
-    - load the csv file given a filePath
+    - load the logs from an external source  filePath
 - CallLog
     - instaciable class
     - each intance rapresent one log